Asymptotic normality of degree counts in a general preferential attachment model: Introduction

 Here, we consider the PA model without self-loops described for example in \cite{GV}.
 In particular, each graph in the sequence is connected.
 We make this choice in order to simplify the calculations, but we believe that our result also holds, for example, for the PA model with self-loops considered in the standard reference \cite[Chapter 8]{VdH}.
 We argue this in more detail later on.
 We assume that each new node has a fixed number $m\in\mathbb{N}$ of edges attached to it.
 This is a particular case of the model considered in \cite{GV}, where $m$ is a random variable and is sampled for each new node.
 Our main result is a central limit theorem for the proportion of nodes with a given degree.
 In fact, we prove this \textit{jointly} for all degree counts.
 In particular, we give an explicit expression for the asymptotic covariance.
+The first results concerning the study of the asymptotic normality of degree counts in the preferiantal attachment models without self-loops is given in \cite{Mori} by using martingale central limit theorems.
 Our results generalize those obtained in \cite{RS} for the preferential attachment tree.
 More precisely, in \cite{RS} the authors consider a PA model with self-loops and such that $m=1$.
 Note that here we consider the PA model with $m\geq1$ and without self-loops.
 However, this does not influence the asymptotic behavior of the degree counts, since as the graph size goes to infinity, the probability that a new vertex forms a self-loop tends to zero.
 Because of this one would expect to recover the results in \cite{RS} when plugging $m=1$ in our result.
 Indeed this is the case if one takes into account a few minor mistakes in \cite{RS} which we will discuss later.
 Note that a major difference between the two models is the resulting connectivity structure.
 Our model produces a connected graph with probability $1$ (w.p.$1$), while the model in \cite{RS} is disconnected w.p.$1$.
 However, this does not play a role in the distribution of the degree counts.
+In \cite{PRR} the authors studied the joint degree counts in linear preferential attachment random graphs.
+The results are stated in terms of weight of vertices, but they can be tought of as degree, since each time a vertex receives a new edge, its weight increases by one.
+The main difference between our and their model is that we consider the attachment probabilities proportional to a linear function of the degree of an old vertex (see \eqref{prob}), while in \cite{PRR} they are proportional to the degree of an old vertex.